ktrue/contact-form-recaptcha2/README.md

 Having a 'safe' way to contact you on your website is a good idea.
 In 2008, Mike Challis of 642weather.com released a contact page for both standalone and Saratoga templates that used a built-in PHP script to create a captcha that minimized the ability of spambots to post messages.
 The bad news is that the spambots have caught on to the algorithm/structure of that captcha and so now can freely post spam using the old form/captcha that was released.

-This script retools Mike's original form to use the Google reCAPTCHA V2.0 which is very much more resistant to spambot postings.
-The script comes as a standalone _contact.php/contact-inc.php_ which is English only.
-The Saratoga template _wxcontact.php/contact-inc.php/wxcontact-**LL**.html_ offers multilingual use in the [Saratoga templates](https://saratoga-weather.org/wxtemplates/index.php) for all supported languages.
+This script retools Mike's original form to use the Google reCAPTCHA V2.0 or hCaptcha which are very much more resistant to spambot postings.
+The script comes as a standalone _contact.php/contact-inc.php/contactH-inc.php_ which are English only.
+The Saratoga template _wxcontact.php/contact-inc.php/contactH-inc.php/wxcontact-**LL**.html_ offers multilingual use in the [Saratoga templates](https://saratoga-weather.org/wxtemplates/index.php) for all supported languages.

 ## Screen captures of standalone and Saratoga template use